Loki: Season 2 (2023) Show Review

 My Loki: Season Two Review

-Ouroboros – Directed by Justin Benson and Aaron Moorhead.
+Ouroboros Directed by Justin Benson and Aaron Moorhead.
 Written by Eric Martin.

 The First Episode of the Second Season of Loki on Disney+ picked up right where the First Season left off, instantly answering lingering questions that had been debated amongst fans.
 It had been generally assumed that after being pushed through a Time Door from the Citadel at the End of Time by Sylvie, that Loki Variant L1130 had ended up in a new version of the TVA that inhabited a different Universe.
 In other words, Mobius didn’t know who Loki was, because it was a different (Variant) of Mobius.
 This particular theory never sat right with me given my understanding of how the TVA works within the MCU.
-They existed outside of time (supposedly) and policed every individual Reality that comprised the Sacred Timeline, so it wouldn’t make sense for multiple TVA’s to exist within the 616-Multiverse.
+They existed outside of time (supposedly) and policed every individual Reality that comprised the Sacred Timeline, so it wouldn’t make sense for multiple TVA’s to exist within the Universal structure of the Sacred Timeline.
 I had previously theorized that Loki had actually gone into the past and that was quickly confirmed in this episode.
 Mobius didn’t know who Loki was because Mobius had not meant Loki yet.
 Furthermore, the looming statue of Kang that stood in the TVA in place of The Timekeepers was there because the dogma of The Timekeepers had not yet been devised by He Who Remains.
 Again, Loki was in the TVA’s past!

 Loki did not spend long in the TVA’s past either, for Loki is time-slipping, uncontrollably traveling to the past, the present, and the future.
-Loki eventually lands in the present and explains his situation to Mobius, who takes the God of Mischief to meet the brilliant Ouroboros, who quickly declares that time-slipping is not possible in the TVA … except obviously, it is!
+Loki eventually lands in the present and frantically explains his situation to Mobius, who takes the God of Mischief to meet the brilliant Ouroboros, who quickly declares that time-slipping is not possible in the TVA … except obviously, it is!
 In the meantime, Loki explains the horrors of He Who Remains to Mobius, and the entire dire situation is laid out to TVA hierarchy.
 They’re all Variants and they’ve all believed a lie.
 On top of that, the Sacred Timeline is Branching out into countless directions and the TVA is consequently in a state of chaos.
 TVA Judge Gamble orders that the pruning of Branches cease immediately, while the militant General Dox defiantly sets out with bad intentions on a mission to locate Sylvie, whom she (rightfully) blames for the current situation.

 Meanwhile, OB (a nickname given to Ouroboros by Loki in the past as it turns out) deduces that Loki’s time-slipping can be stopped via the all-important Temporal Loom.
 This is a complex machine that was used to merge the individual Realities that comprised the Sacred Timeline into one cohesive Flow of Time.
 A plan is set into motion for Mobius to use a Temporal Aura Extractor to physically pull Loki out of the timestream while Loki prunes himself at the exact required moment.
 Mobius sets out to do that very thing while Loki continues to slip through time, ultimately jumping to the future where he encounters Sylvie and is pruned by someone behind him at the exact moment required for him to become stable.